-Our tutor for our August workshop, Paul McCarthy, will show us how to do quick paintings whilst on holidays and travelling, and then take us through how to bring these on to more complete paintings.
+Our tutor for our August workshop, Paul McCarthy, showed us how to do quick paintings whilst on holidays and travelling, and then took us through how to bring these on to more complete paintings.

 Bring along your travel photos and sketches.
 We’ll learn techniques for getting things down quickly in the morning – and then do a more detailed image in the afternoon.

 Paul demonstrated for us at our March meeting this year completing a marvelous landscape depicting boats in a harbour.